barbagroup/petibm-rollingpitching/README.md

 ## LICENSE

 **Not all content in this repository is open source.**
-The Python code for creating the figures is shared under a BSD 3-Clause License.
+The PetIBM application code and Python scripts are shared under a BSD 3-Clause License.
-The written content in any Jupyter Notebooks is shared under a Creative Commons Attribution (CC-BY) license.
 But please note that the manuscript text is not open source; we reserve rights to the article content, which will be submitted for publication in a journal.
 Only fair use applies in this case.